Residential Las Vegas skyline

 Renting:

-With interest rates where they are in 2026, buying in Summerlin requires solid household income of $150k+ to be comfortable at current prices.
+As of April 2026, buying in Summerlin requires solid household income of $150k+ to be comfortable at current prices, given where interest rates are sitting.

 The Verdict

-Summerlin is the right choice if you have kids in school (CCSD schools here are genuinely excellent), value the maintained neighborhood aesthetic, and have the income to make the numbers work.
-The HOA rules are a real ongoing cost β financial and psychological.
-If you're someone who will bristle every time you get a violation notice, this will grind you down.
+Summerlin makes sense if you have kids in school (CCSD schools here are genuinely excellent), value a well-maintained neighborhood aesthetic, and have the income to make the numbers work.
+The HOA rules carry a real ongoing cost, both financial and psychological, and if violation notices are the kind of thing that gets under your skin, this place will wear on you over time.

 If you want less HOA drama at a better price-to-space ratio, look at Henderson or Spring Valley.
 If you want affordable, look north.